eliashomsi/TreePLESystem/README.md

 ![Image of Branches](https://preview.ibb.co/j4AWnH/tools.png)

+## Feature List

+### Adding A tree
+on the website right click on the map, on android it is a long press on the map.
+A pop up would show us asking for information regarding the tree.

+### Log in/ Register
+in order to be able to modify a tree you should first login/ register on the website.
+Those credentials would be used on the android application to login to the system.

+### Modifying a tree
+Once you click on a tree a bubble would show up to help you modify a tree.
+Also, in android a long press on that bubble would do the same effect.
+The modification would ask for the new status to be applied.

+### Listing all information stored on the server
+On the website menu tabs are provided so that it would be possible to list information regarding objects in the system.
+If you click on trees for example, you would see some data highlighted.
+Clicking on any of these would initiate a search criteria based on all trees of that criteria and display statistical information.

+### Downloading the APK from the website
+The website allows the user to download the apk.

 ## Unique Features

 ### Google-maps-vue2
 source: https://www.npmjs.com/package/vue2-google-maps
 This is the native library of google maps which allowed easy interaction in Vue.js, The library was used heavily in developing markers and polygon feature for tree selection.
-Work includes Customized icons, customized notification windows, information bubbles and custom polygons.
+Work includes Customized icons, customized notification windows, information bubbles and **custom polygons**.
 To Add a tree right click on the map.

 ![Image of Branches](https://image.ibb.co/j46t1c/gmapspolygon.png)